jobrunr/website/content/en/documentation/configuration/spring/_index.md

 Integration with Spring cannot be easier using the `jobrunr-spring-boot-starter`!

 ## Add the dependency to the starter
-As the `jobrunr-spring-boot-starter` is available in Maven Central, all you need to do is add the dependency:
+As the `jobrunr-spring-boot-starter` is available in Maven Central, all you need to do is add this dependency:
 ### Maven
 ```xml
 <dependency>